Public Service Employee Survey (PSES)

 Estimation

-Weighting factors for PSES are calculated so that the respondents and population for each department or agency have the same overall distribution with respect to occupational groups.
-For example, if 20% of the employees in a department or agency are in a particular occupational group, then the weights ensure that when tabulating the data, respondents in this occupational group represent 20% of the number of employees for that department.
+Weighting factors for PSES were calculated so that the respondents and population for each department or agency had the same overall distribution with respect to occupational groups.
+For example, if 20% of the employees in a department or agency were in a particular occupational group, then the weights were calculated such that when tabulating the data, respondents in this occupational group represent 20% of the number of employees for that department.

-Put another way, the weighting factor compensates for the over- and under-representation of occupational groups within each federal department or agency.
+In other words, the weighting factor compensates for the over- and under-representation of occupational groups within each federal department or agency.
 For over-represented groups, the weights are set to one, so that each respondent only represents themselves.
-For under-represented groups the weights are greater than one, so that each respondent represents, besides themselves, other persons who did not respond.
+For under-represented groups, the weights are greater than one, so that each respondent represents, besides themselves, other persons who did not respond.
 For example, a respondent with a weight of 2 represents 2 persons in the population.

-The weighting procedure calculates this factor for each record.
+The weighting procedure calculated this factor for each record.
 This weight must be used to derive estimates from the microdata file.
-For example, if the number of employees who "Strongly agree" with the statement "I am proud of the work I do" is to be calculated, it is done by selecting the records for those respondents (Q2(d) = 1) and summing the weights.
+For example, if the number of employees who "Strongly agree" with the statement "I am proud of the work I do" is to be calculated, it is done by selecting the records for those respondents (Q13 = 1) and summing the weights.

 Quality evaluation